-Fill out and submit the Uniqname Change Application to request a uniqname change.
+Fill out and submit the Uniqname Change Request form to begin the uniqname change process.
 The ITS Service Center will work with you to schedule a time for making the change that will cause you the least disruption.
 You will need to be logged out of your U-M Google account when the uniqname change is made.

-ITS will change your uniqname for reasons such as misspellings, legal name changes, marriage, divorce, harassment, or if your originally selected uniqname contains profanity.
-If your name has changed, be sure to first register the name change with the Office of the Registrar (for students), Human Resources (for faculty and staff), or the Alumni Records Office (for alumni).
+ITS will change your uniqname for reasons such as misspellings, legal name changes, gender identity, marriage, divorce, harassment, or if your originally selected uniqname contains profanity.
+If your legal name changes, please register the name change with the Office of the Registrar (for students), Human Resources (for faculty and staff), or the Alumni Records Office (for alumni) so your university record can be updated.

 Your new uniqname must meet the following conditions:

-- It must be three to eight characters (lowercase alphabetical characters only) in length.
+- Be three to eight characters (lowercase alphabetical characters only) in length.

-- It must be based on a combination of your first, middle, and last names (either your preferred or legal name), except in cases of harassment, for which special rules apply.
+- Be based on a combination of your first, middle, and last names (either your preferred name or your legal name) if possible.
+An exception to this is in cases of harassment, where special rules apply.

 - It cannot be a uniqname previously used by another person.